knjk04/COVID-19-dashboard-legacy/README.md

 ### Running the app

-1. Run Covid19DashboardApplication.java
+1. Run `Covid19DashboardApplication.java`
-2. Go to localhost:8080/global
+2. Go to `localhost:8080/global`
+3. Switch to the country tab
+4. Swtich back to the global tab

-If you see a a JSON Exception, refresh the page until you it goes away.
+If you see a a JSON Exception, keep on refreshing the page until you it goes away (it should eventually).
 This is a [known issue](https://github.com/knjk04/COVID-19-dashboard/issues/5) to do with reaching the maximum number of API requests.

 ## Contributing